 Jesse White targets holiday shoppers abusing disability parking at malls statewide

-SPRINGFIELD - Secretary of State Jesse White announced today that Secretary of State Police will conduct statewide parking stings targeting individuals illegally parking in spaces reserved for persons with disabilities at shopping malls beginning Black Friday, Nov.
-24.
+EDWARDSVILLE - Secretary of State Jesse White announced today that Secretary of State Police will conduct statewide parking stings targeting individuals illegally parking in spaces reserved for persons with disabilities at shopping malls beginning on Black Friday, Nov.
+23.

 Get The Latest News!

 Don't miss our top stories and need-to-know news everyday in your inbox.

 Secretary of State Police will enforce the provisions of the Parking Program for Persons with Disabilities at shopping centers in Aurora, Bloomington, Carbondale, Chicago, Fairview Heights, Oak Brook, Orland Park, Peoria, Rockford, Schaumburg and Springfield on Nov.
 23. Friday marks the unofficial start of the holiday shopping season and one of the busiest shopping days of the year.
 Other enforcements will take place during the holiday season in Chicago, the suburbs and throughout the state.

 “Our mission is not to issue tickets, but to ensure that accessible parking spaces are available to those who need them,” White said.
 “Parking illegally in a space reserved for people with disabilities means a possible driver’s license suspension and a hefty fine, money which could otherwise be used on gifts.
 Remember, if you don’t belong there, don’t park there.”